Best Hiking Hats 2026 Sun Hats, Beanies, Balaclavas

 Quick Picks For Warm Hiking Hats

-- Wool Beanie: PAKA Cozy Alpaca Beanie
+- Top Pick Alpaca Wool Beanie: PAKA Cozy Marled Beanie

 - Fleece Balaclava: REI Co-op Wind Pro Hinged Balaclava